srl3630/FGSM_Defense/README.md

 * **Linear Blur** proved to be an inadequate defense, often dropping the baseline accuracy on clean images without significantly de-noising the FGSM attack.
 * **The Standard Autoencoder** successfully removed some adversarial noise but suffered from detail loss, performed middle of the pack.
 * **The U-Net Autoencoder** provided the best trade-off.
 By utilizing skip connections, it successfully removed the FGSM perturbations while preserving the integrity of the original images, resulting in the highest defense success rate.
-The images looked the cleanest'
+The images looked the cleanest.

 ## Future Work

-Future
+Future work
+- Evaluate defenses against iterative attacks like PGD or adaptive adversaries that specifically target the U-Net's skip connections to induce reconstruction artifacts.
+- Attempt different training structures to ensure that model performance doesn't drop off at low epsilon values.
+- Perform additional fine tuning on the classifier model based on the output of the U-Net.

 ## References